Jac0912/Note/Toefl/sentence.md

 50. Through continuous self-improvement, individuals can achieve greater **fulfillment** in their careers.

 ## 3.2. complex sentence
--  时间：when, before, until, as soon as
+1. 时间：when, before, until, as soon as
+	- The rain has stopped when I got home.
+	- You should prepare your answers before the interview.
+	- They will keep working until the project is completed.
+	- As soon as she heard the good news, she called her family.
-- 原因：since
+2. 原因：since
+	- Since more and more people use smartphones, social media has become increasingly popular.
+	- Since you have decided to study abroad, you should start applying for a visa.
+3. 条件：if, as long as, unless
+	- If the government takes measures to reduce air pollution, air quality will improve.
-- 条件：if, as long as
+	- As long as you follow the rules, you can use all the school facilities.
-- 让步：although
+4. 让步：although
+	- Although the weather was cold, he decided to go jogging outside.
+	- Although this university's tuition is expensive, many students are still willing to apply.
-- 目的：so that
+5. 目的：so that
+	- The company invested in new technology so that it could improve production efficiency.
+	- The city built more park so that **residents** could have more **recreational** spaces.
-- 结果：so ... that
+6. 结果：so ... that
+	- The movie was so amazing that the audience didn't want to leave.
+	- His speech was so powerful that everyone applauded his.
-- 关系词：who, that, which, when, where
+7. 关系词：who, that, which, when, where
+	- The professor who helped me with my research is very knowledgeable.
+	- I like people who can inspire others to work hard.
+	- He bought a new car which has excellent fuel efficiency.
+	- I still remember the day when I first went to Paris.
+	- This is a beautiful town where I lived as a child.
+	- The company offers great job benefits, which attracts many **job seekers**.

 ## 3.3. sentence pattern
-1. 必要性
+### 3.3.1. 必要性
 - It is essential / critical / crucial that + 主语 + (should) +动词原形
 	- It is essential that the government should take measures to reduce air pollution.
 	- It is essential that students should develop teamwork ability.
 - There is no denying that + 句子
 	- There is no denying that technological advancements have changed our way of life.
 	- There is no denying that social media has made communication more convenient.
 - It is of paramount importance that + 句子
 	- It is of paramount importance that young people learn how to manage their time.
 	- It is of paramount importance that businesses maintain their capacity for innovation.
+- What matters most is that + 句子
+	-
-2. 原因、结果
+### 3.3.2. 原因、结果
 - One of the primary reasons why + 句子 + is that + 句子
 	- One of the primary reasons why online shopping is becoming more popular is that it is highly convenient.
 	- One of the primary reasons why many companies allow remote work is that it can increase productivity.
 - This is largely due to the fact that + 句子
 	- This is largely due to the fact that e-books are cheaper and more convenient.
 	- This is largely due to the fact that online shopping has expanded.
-3. 让步、对比
+### 3.3.3. 让步、对比
 - Admittedly, + 句子 + , but + 句子
 	- Admittedly, work experience is important, but education should not be ignored.
 	- Admittedly, private cars bring convenience, but  they also contribute to environmental pollution.
 - While it is true that + 句子 + , it does not necessarily mean that + 句子
 	- While it is true that online courses offer more flexibility, it does not necessarily mean that they are more effective than traditional classrooms.
 	- While it is true that great wealth provides a comfortable life, it does not necessarily mean that it brings happiness.
 - Unlike + 名词/代词 + , + 句子
 	- Unlike traditional classrooms, online learning allows students to manage their own schedules.
 	- Unlike in the past, more people today choose to start their own businesses rather than seek stable jobs.
+	-
+- Compared with + 名词/代词 + , + 句子
+	- Compared with traditional media, social media spreads information much faster.
+	- Compared with **older generations**, young people adapt to new technologies more easily.
+- On the one hand, + 句子 + .
+On the other hand, + 句子
+	- On the one hand, online shopping provides convenience to consumers.
+On the other hand, it **poses** challenges to **physical stores**.
+	- On the one hand, learning a foreign language can enhance **job competitiveness**.
+One the other hand, it requires a lot of time and effort.

-4. 表达观点、支持论点
+### 3.3.4. 表达观点、支持论点
 - There is ample evidence to suggest that + 句子
 	- There is ample evidence to suggest that regular exercise improves mental healthy.
 	- There is ample evidence to suggest that insufficient sleep negatively affects work performance.
 - It is widely acknowledged that + 句子
 	- It is widely acknowledged that education is the foundation of a nation's development.
 	- It is widely acknowledged that global warming is one of the major issues facing the world today.
 - It is reasonable to assume that + 句子
 	- It is reasonable to assume that artificial intelligence will transform many industries in the future.
 	- It is reasonable to assume that more jobs will be taken over by robots in coming years.
 - It is universally accepted that + 句子
 	- It is universally accepted that reading is one of the most effective ways to acquire knowledge.
 	- It is universally accepted that protecting the environment is everyone's responsibility.
 - A growing number of people tend to believe that + 句子
 	- A growing number of people tend to believe that working from can improve work efficiency.
 	- A growing number of people tend to believe that healthy eating is more important than fast food.
 - Some people argue that + 句子 + , whereas others hold the opposite opinion and + ...
 	- Some people argue that technological advancements have made life easier, whereas others hold the opposite opinion and believe that people have become more dependent on electronic devices.
+	- Some people argue that city life is more appealing, whereas others hold the opposite opinion and think **rural life** is healthier.
-5. 假设、条件
+### 3.3.5. 假设、条件
 - If it were not for + 名词/代词 + , + 句子
 	- If it were not for internet, accessing information **would** become much more difficult.
 	- If it were not for technological advancements, our lives **would** not be as convenient.
 - Without + 名词/动名词 + , + 句子
 	- Without government support, small businesses **would** struggle to survive.
 	- Without continuous innovation, companies **would** not be able to remain competitive.
 - Should + 主语 + 动词原形, + 句子
 	- Should global warming continue to worsen, costal cities will face severe flooding.
 	- Should people reduce their use of plastic, environmental pollution will decrease.
+### 3.3.6. 程度、趋势
+- More often that not, + 句子
+	- More often than not, people **prioritize** economic factors when making decisions.
+	- More often than not, students prefer to study in a quiet environment.
+- The more + 形容词/名词/动词短语 + , the more + 形容词/名词/动词短语 + 句子
+	- The more students practice, the better their exam result will be.
+	- The more advanced a country's technology is, the more competitive its economy becomes.
+- There has been a significant increase in + 名词 + over the past few years.
+	- There has been a significant increase in the use of renewable energy over the past few years.
+	- There has been a significant increase in **the demand for** online education over the past few years.
+-

 ## 3.4. word group